notator/ResidentSynthHostTestSite/README.md

 Recordings:
 ![screenshot_Recording](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_6_Recordings.png "screenshot_Recording")
 The _ResidentSynthHost_ can record and save the MIDI messages being set to the _ResidentSynth_.
-Such recordings are saved to the user's _Downloads_ folder, and can be copied from there to the _ResidentSynthHost_'s `recordings.js` configuration file (in the application's root folder).
-On loading, the _ResidentSynthHost_ loads such recordings into its **Recordings** selector.
+Such recordings are saved to the user's _Downloads_ folder, and can be copied from there to the _ResidentSynthHost_'s `recordings.js` file (in the application's root folder).
+The _ResidentSynthHost_ loads such recordings into its **Recordings** selector on startup.
+The `recordings.js` file may be missing or empty.
 Clicking the **play recording** button plays the selected recording.
 (The button changes into a **cancel playback** button).
 The **start recording channel** button initiates recording of the current channel.
 (Its text includes the current channel index.)
 While recording, this button becomes a **stop recording channel** button, which, when clicked, saves the recording to the user's _Downloads_ folder.
 Note that while only one channel at a time can be recorded, it _is_ possible to simultaneously play back a recording of one or more other channels.
 These channels will then be included in the output recording.
-Overdubbing is possible.
+In other words, overdubbing is possible.

 Simple Input:
 ![screenshot_SimpleInput](https://github.com/notator/ResidentSynthHostTestSite/blob/testSite/images/ResidentSynthHost_7_SimpleInput.png "screenshot_SimpleInput")